open-contracting/standard-development-handbook/docs/meta/schema_style_guide.rst

 Entered field
 ~~~~~~~~~~~~~

-A field can be paired with a ``xEntered`` field, which can be used when some values for the field:
+A field can be paired with a ``xEntered`` field, which can be used when:

-- Are manually entered in the data source
+-  The data is sometimes entered manually
-- Have known quality issues
+-  The data has known quality issues

-An ``xEntered`` field indicates that 'this is the value entered, but we know there is a quality issue with it, and we want to spare you the trouble of addressing that quality issue'.
+For example:

-For example, a data source might allow users to choose the register from which an organization identifier is drawn using a dropdown, or to manually enter the name of the register if it is not in the list.
-Since the manual entries are non-standardized, one option is to use ``scheme`` for dropdown entries and ``schemeEntered`` for manual entries.
-This separates data with a known issue, and makes a (narrow) semantic distinction.
+-  A data entry form might allow users to select an identifier scheme from a dropdown, or to enter its name manually if it is not in the list.
+The ``scheme`` field would be used for dropdown entries and a ``schemeEntered`` field for manual entries.
+-  The publication system can detect unreasonable amounts (e.g. missing decimal separators due to human error).
+The ``amount`` field would be used for reasonable amounts and an ``amountEntered`` field for unreasonable amounts.

+With this pattern, users can more easily analyze values in the original field, without needing to clean, filter or deduplicate them.

+That said, the semantics of the two fields are very close, with the only distinctions being the data collection method and/or the data quality.
+As such, **only use this pattern if the field supports important use cases**.

 Additional array
 ~~~~~~~~~~~~~~~~